nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter user with input substring
+1. User requests to filter user with input substring.
-2. Realodex shows the list of all clients with name including the input substring
+2. Realodex shows the list of all clients with name including the input substring.

     Use case ends.